Staatskapelle Dresden: History

 Sir Colin Davis held the title of 'conductor laureate' from 1990 until his death in 2013, the first and only to-date conductor to be granted this title by the orchestra.
 The orchestra named Myung-Whun Chung as its first-ever principal guest conductor, effective as of the 2012–2013 season.

 In 2007, the orchestra inaugurated the post of Capell-Compositeur or composer-in-residence, with each appointed composer installed for one concert season.
 The first Capell-Compositeur was Isabel Mundry.
 Sofia Gubaidulina was Capell-Compositrice for the 2014–2015 and 2016–2017 seasons, the first composer to hold the title more than once.
-Arvo Pärt holds the title of Capell-Compositeur for the 2017–2018 season.
+Arvo Pärt held the title of Capell-Compositeur for the 2017–2018 season.
 The orchestra featured Sinopoli as its Capell-Compostiteur for the 2020–2021 season as a posthumous tribute.

 In April 2007, the European Cultural Foundation awarded the orchestra a prize "zur Bewahrung des musikalischen Weltkulturerbes" (for preservation of the world's musical heritage").
 In June 2011, the orchestra was announced as the new resident orchestra of the Salzburg Easter Festival, as of 2013.

 In 2000, Daniele Gatti first guest-conducted the orchestra.
 In June 2022, the orchestra announced its election of Gatti as its next chief conductor, effective in 2024.

-The orchestra received the Herbert von Karajan Prize in 2022.
+The orchestra received the Herbert von Karajan Prize in 2022 and donated the prize money of 50,000 euros to the project Musaik – Grenzenlos musizieren.